Essay: How can photographs be both ‘mirrors’ and ‘windows’ of the world?

 In 1841, Henry Fox Talbot created another photographic process, which was called the calotype.
 Talbot first began with a piece of high-quality writing paper, which was first washed with a solution of sodium chloride (table salt), left to dry, then evenly coated in the dark with a solution of silver nitrate, and left to dry once more.
 When objects such as lace or ferns were placed on the sensitized side of the paper and exposed to sunlight, a negative silhouette would be created.
 Exposure times were fairly long, and areas not protected from the sun gradually darkened.
 Since the silver deposits on the paper reacted and changed tones during exposure, this was called a “printing-out” process.
 The print would then be washed in another solution of sodium chloride, which stabilized the image and reduced its sensitivity to light.
 Overall, calotypes were extremely better than Daguerreotypes due to it being easily distributed, reproduced and were much cheaper.
 Whilst they both used light sensitive silver salts, the Daguerreotypes required a lot more tools and metal plates which had high monetary value.

 The images produced by a calotype tend to represent a window, because they were most commonly used for taking pictures of the external world.
 These images were documentary images, because they were candid images and not staged, but instead truthful.
 These images have a level of realism to them, as they are objective.
 Henry Fox Talbot also tended to take images of the external world, such as ferns and trees etc. which are window images, as the lens is like the window that you are looking through onto the world.
-Compared to the daguerreotype these images could be produced quicker and didn’t take as much time and effort for the photographers to create the photos, so this also takes away that deep personal element of the images, because they didn’t have to work as hard or put as much time into creating these images.
+Compared to the daguerreotype these images could be produced quicker and many positive images could be produced from the negative image, whereas with the daguerreotype this wasn’t the case.
+This meant that it didn’t take as much time and effort for the photographers to create the photos, so this also takes away that deep personal element of the images, because they didn’t have to work as hard or put as much time into creating these images.
 This represents a window even more so now, because there is even less of a personal element to the images now.

 1. Szarkowski John.
 (1978).
 Mirrors and windows.
 New York; Museum of Modern Art ↩︎